João Maria D'Agostini: Brazil (1843–1852)

-There are records from 1844 of João Maria going from Pará to Rio de Janeiro, where he became famous as a healer and counselor.
+There are records from 1844 of João Maria going from Pará to Rio de Janeiro, where he became famous as a healer and counsellor.
 He moved to Sorocaba, São Paulo, and continued to practice medicine and give advice.
 João Maria left the city of São Paulo and disappeared for a time before showing up in Rio Grande do Sul.

 Thousands of people came to him at Cerro Campestre, in Santa Maria, Rio Grande do Sul, drawn by word of the miraculous power of his waters.
 The authorities of Rio Grande do Sul analyzed the water and found it was potable but no different from any other water.
 He then continued through Santa Catarina and Paraná, where he lived in a cave near Lapa in 1847.
 There he performed marriages, baptisms, healings and gave blessings to the local people.

-In 1848 João Maria was deported to Santa Catarina, then to Rio de Janeiro, where he was lost from sight for a while.
+In 1848, João Maria was deported to Santa Catarina, then to Rio de Janeiro, where he was lost from sight for a while.
 He met Father Joaquim Gomes de Oliveira e Paiva, deputy provincial of Santa Catarina, in February 1849 on Arvoredo Island.

-The father spoke highly of him, and perhaps as a result the Emperor Pedro II of Brazil gave him an audience and offered him gifts and favors which, as a mendicant, he could not use.

-The emperor's favor may have offered him protection, when charges were later laid against him of charlatanism, illegal medicine, false promises of cure and religious imposture.
+The father spoke highly of him, and perhaps as a result, the Emperor Pedro II of Brazil gave him an audience and offered him gifts and favours which, as a mendicant, he could not use.
+The emperor's favour may have offered him protection when charges were later laid against him of charlatanism, illegal medicine, false promises of cure and religious imposture.